SEB-Core/mongoose-recipes/README.md

 }
 ```

-Next, we need to confirm they know their current password, especially before changing to a new one.
-This is similar to signing in, but we *don't* need to reset the `session` object since they're already signed in:
+Next, you need to confirm they know their current password, especially before changing to a new one.
+This is similar to signing in, but you *don't* need to reset the `session` object since they're already signed in:

 ```js
 const validPassword = bcrypt.compareSync(